 #2 – Ball on the Wall

-Hold the ball with one hand and press it on the wall.
-Lean onto it a little bit to wake up the muscles around the shoulder blade.
+For this exercise, we can use a medicine ball, basketball, or soccer ball.
+Hold the ball with one hand and press it against the wall.
+Lean into it a little bit to wake up the muscles around the shoulder blade.

-You can progress and do the movement from the side.
+You can progress to do the movement from the side.
 Bring one arm to the side and lean on the ball without changing the position of the other shoulder.
 This targets the muscles in the shoulder blade area.

 Ball on the Wall

-#3 – Wall Push Ups
+#3 – Wall Pushups